game-design-driven/ColumnQuickSwap/README.md

 # Column Quick Swap

-A Minecraft Forge mod for 1.20.1 that lets you quickly swap items between your hotbar and the inventory column above it.
+Quickly swap items between your hotbar and the inventory column above it.

 ## Usage